-- The photo also prints on the student's ticket, which the student must bring to the test center in order to be admitted.
-In addition to their ticket, students must bring and present an acceptable photo ID on test day.
+- The photo prints on the student's ticket.
+In addition to their ticket, students bring and present an acceptable photo ID on test day.

 - On test day, test center staff match the name and photo on the student’s ticket, the test center roster, and the student’s photo ID to the student who arrives to take the test before granting the student admission.

 - Both before and after testing, students provide written affirmation that they are the person whose name appears on the test booklet and answer sheet which they have submitted.
 They also acknowledge that assuming anyone else’s identity to take the test may be a violation of law and be subject to legal penalty.

 - ACT may visit test centers to conduct additional test security measures on test day, such as collecting images of examinees during check-in and/or other security activities.